AntonSol919/linkspace/homepage/eli5.md

+### A 15-second pitch

+You should leave those internet platform you think you depend on.
+Those middlemen providing you with timelines, feeds, markets, forums, etc.
+They're troublesome and dangerous precisely because you can't leave.
+The trade in the Terms Of Service is absurd.
+You should leave.

+...

+Now take all those reasons "why I can't" that just entered your mind and forget them.
+It is an illusion.
+Eventually The Linkspace Protocol will make it feasible that you'll press a button and everything will keep working like you expect.
+Except that you, and the people and organizations you trust, will be administrators.
+Operating on your terms.

 # Explain Like I'm 5

-This document is a simplified view of our web and how the linkspace protocol will change it.
+This document is a simplified view of our web and where the linkspace protocol fits in.
-The title is "Explain like I'm 5" but this is a lie.
+Its title is "Explain like I'm 5" but this is a lie.
 5-year-olds will not know enough about the world to understand.
 Somewhere between 15 and 40 should do.
+Still a challenge.
-Still a challenge; The 15-year-old would be confused by analogies about printers or papers.
+The 15-year-old would be confused by analogies about books and libraries, and has no reference for what came before the internet.
-The 40y old has mastered the skill of "Print to PDF" and resists learning anything new.
+The 40-year-old has mastered the skill of "Print to PDF" and naturally resists change.

 The goal is to give a basic model for thinking about the digital space in case you percieve it as a collection of 'apps'.
 If you're already comfortable working with git or building webservers, you can jump into the [Guide](./docs/guide/index.html).

 ## How does our current web work?

-There are hosts; systems that provide information.
+There are hosts; systems that collect and provide information.
 There are guests; you in an app or the web-browser.

 A host has set up a process on a computer.